GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 ### Expressions in ORDER BY

-Tracker allows the use of expressions in
+TinySPARQL allows the use of expressions in
 `ORDER BY` clauses, e.g.:

 ```SPARQL